 Patripassian, Did The Father Dwell In Jesus As God?

 It is confessed by Apostolics that the Apostles believed that God was in Christ [2Cor 5:19].
-That is, it was the Father in Christ [John 14:10].
+That is, that it was the Father in Christ [John 14:10].
 The Apostles believed Jesus to be God Almighty, the Father, manifested in the flesh [1Tim 3:16, Rev. 1:8].
-In the Revelation of Saint John, Jesus was Alpha and Omega, the Beginning and the Ending, the First and the Last, the Lord God [God in the Greek, omitted in the KJV] (*footnote below), and the Almighty, made him the Father of Genesis 17:1 [Almighty God]; Isaiah 44:6 [first and Last]; Isaiah 46:10 [End from the Beginning].
+In the Revelation of Saint John, Jesus was Alpha and Omega, the Beginning and the Ending, the First and the Last, the Lord God [God in the Greek, omitted in the KJV] (50), and the Almighty, made him the Father of Genesis 17:1 [Almighty God]; Isaiah 44:6 [first and Last]; Isaiah 46:10 [End from the Beginning].

 The Apostles did not believe in an eternal Son in a human Son [there is not one verse of Scripture that claims this], for this would mean there were three begotten sons, two uncreated heavenly and unbegotten, and one earthly created and begotten.
 The question would arise, who died upon the Cross, the first eternal Son or the third begotten Son of Mary?
 Was it the eternal Son who departed and abandon the human Son on the Cross?
 Who was the Spirit in Christ that departed while he was upon the Cross: "MY GOD, MY GOD, WHY HAST THOU FORSAKEN ME?"

 Up to this point upon the Cross, no one would deny that whatever Deity was incarnate, suffered along with humanity.
 The trinitarians say it was the eternal unbegotten God the Son who suffered with the human begotten son.
 The Monarchians [Oneness] say it was God the Father in the Word [Word made flesh], Jesus, that suffered with humanity upon the Cross.